ahbarnett/poisson-square-spectral/README.md

 # poisson-square-spectral

 MATLAB demo of FFT-based ${\cal O}(n^2 \log n)$ solver for Poisson's equation with homogeneous Dirichlet BCs on the square, on a regular $n\times n$ grid.
+A comparison against a fast Chebyshev solver is also made.

+Authors: Alex Barnett and Dan Fortunato (CCM, Flatiron Institute), March 2023.

+### Overview

 Letting $\Omega = [0,1]^2 \subset \mathbb{R}^2$, given $f$,
 the BVP is to solve for $u$ obeying